rounakdey2003/SyncWave/README.md

 - **OpenCV community** for computer vision tools
 - **Scientific Python ecosystem** for numerical computing libraries

-## 📞 Contact

-For questions, suggestions, or issues, please:
-- Open an issue on GitHub
-- Contact the development team
-- Check the documentation for common solutions

 ---

 **Note**: This application is for educational and research purposes.
 It simulates brain activity patterns and should not be used for medical diagnosis or treatment.